VPC-DevAdmin/Inference_Blueprints/code-translation/README.md

 - Click "browse" to select a file
 - Wait for code extraction to complete
 - Extracted code appears in the source code box

+Translation requests are limited to 10,000 characters and PDF uploads are limited to 10 MB (enforced by both the UI and backend).

 **UI Configuration**